pyros-dev/catkin_pip/test/README.md

 * "building" them (in catkin terminology)
 * make sure we can use them (somehow)

-We should also use cookiecutter to get some pure python package structure that also works in catkin.
+TODO : We should also use cookiecutter to get pure python package structure and make sure it also works with catkin.
+If not we should provide here the required tools to make it so.

 More tests will be added when we find more use cases that fit catkin_pure_python purpose